Montreal Botanical Garden: Background

 The botanical garden is located at 4101 Sherbrooke Street East, at the corner of Pie-IX and Sherbrooke Streets, in Maisonneuve Park, located in the borough of Rosemont–La Petite-Patrie, facing Montreal's Olympic Stadium.
 It contains a greenhouse complex full of plants from around the world, and a number of large outdoor gardens, each with a specific theme.
 The outdoor gardens are bare and covered with snow from about November until about April, but the greenhouses are open to visitors year round, hosting the annual Butterflies Go Free exhibit from February to April.

-The garden was founded in 1931, in the height of the Great Depression, by mayor Camillien Houde, after years of campaigning by Brother Marie-Victorin.
+The garden was founded in 1931, in the height of the Great Depression, by mayor Camillien Houde, after years of campaigning by Fr.
+Marie-Victorin, also the author of the Flore laurentienne.
 The grounds were designed by Henry Teuscher, while the Art Deco style administration building was designed by architect Lucien F. Kéroack.

 It serves to educate the public in general and students of horticulture in particular, as well as to conserve endangered plant species.
 The grounds are also home to a botanical research institution, to the Société d'astronomie de Montréal, and to the Montreal Insectarium; offsite, the garden staff also administer the Ferme Angrignon educational farm and petting zoo.

 While it charges admission, city residents can obtain a pass granting free admission to the outdoor gardens, so many people visit regularly, even if only to sit under the trees.
 The nearest metro station is Pie-IX, which is located on the corner of the Olympic Stadium.

 The Montreal Botanical Garden is one of four nature-focused attractions belonging to the City of Montreal in the Space for Life (Espace pour la vie) museum district.
 The others are the Biodome, the Insectarium, and the Rio Tinto Alcan Planetarium, all of which are near the Olympic Stadium.